marckassay/PrependLicense/README.md

     ```

     ### Add-Header
     When using the generic `Add-Header` function, I recommend to use "here-string" as shown below.
-For information on "here-string" visit this [about link](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_quoting_rules?view=powershell-5.1) and goto the section titled "HERE-STRINGS"
+For information on "here-string" visit this [about link](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_quoting_rules?view=powershell-5.1) and goto the section titled "HERE-STRINGS".

-    The `Include` parameter is required since this the required `Header` parameter value can only have one style of commenting.
-This parameter takes an array of strings.
+    Below, `$MarcsLicense` is a header variable that is used with `Add-Header`.
+The value passed to `Header` parameter will be applied to all predefined file types that are in the `PrependLicenseVariables.ps1` file, unless the `Include` parameter is used.

+    The `Include` parameter can be used to target files types that are not predefined.
+If this is used, then the value of `Header` parameter must be in a form of a comment.
+In otherwords, if you want to prepend file types unknown to this module, you must include the header in a comment form.

+    To see a session using `Add-Header` to apply a header for known and unknown types see the file in this repo: example/example-1.txt

+    Using `Add-Header` to apply a custom header with predefined file types that are listed in the `PrependLicenseVariables.ps1` file.
     ```powershell
     $ $MarcsLicense = @"
-    // AS OF: JAN2018:
+        AS OF: JAN2018:
-    // DO NOT: 'SELL', 'TRADE' or 'EXCHANGE' CODE BELOW!!!
+        DO NOT: 'SELL', 'TRADE' or 'EXCHANGE' CODE BELOW!!!
     "@
+    $ Add-Header -Path .\src\ -Header $MarcsLicense
+    ```

+    Using `Add-Header` to apply a custom header in a form of a comment to unknown file types that are set in the `Include` parameter.
+    ```powershell
+    $ $MarcsLicense = @"
+        %% AS OF: JAN2018:
+        %% DO NOT: 'SELL', 'TRADE' or 'EXCHANGE' CODE BELOW!!!
+    "@
-    $ Add-Header -Path .\src\ -Header $MarcsLicense -Include '*.ts, *.js'
+    $ Add-Header -Path .\src\ -Header $MarcsLicense -Include '*.m52, *.m53'
     ```